MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 1. Open your game solution in Visual Studio.
 2. Within Visual Studio, go to __Project__ > __Store__ > __Create App Packages ...__
 3. For the __Do you want to build packages to upload to the Microsoft Store?__ option, select __Yes__.
-4. Sign in to your Dev Center developer account.
+4. Sign in to your [Partner Center](https://partner.microsoft.com/dashboard) developer account.
 Or [register](https://developer.microsoft.com/store/register) for a developer account if you don't have one.
 5. Select an app to create the upload package for.
 If you have not yet created an app submission, provide a new app name to create a new submission.
 For more info, see [Create your app by reserving a name](https://msdn.microsoft.com/windows/uwp/publish/create-your-app-by-reserving-a-name).
 6. After the package has been created successfully, click __Launch Windows App Certification Kit__ to start the testing process.
 7. Fix any errors to create a game package.

 #### Publish the game as hidden

-1. Go to [Dev Center](https://developer.microsoft.com/store) and sign in.
+1. Go to [Partner Center](https://partner.microsoft.com/dashboard) and sign in.
 2. From the __Dashboard overview__ or __All apps__ page, click the app you want to work with.
 If you have not yet created an app submission, click on __Create a new app__ and reserve a name.
 3. On the __App Overview__ page, click __Start your submission__.
 4. Configure this new submission.
 On the submission page: